 - Take your child with you to the grocery store, and read nutrition labels together when deciding which items to buy.
-Nutrition labels were recently redesigned to be easier to read and more practical.

 - Match portions to your child’s age and appetite.
 Your child may prefer multiple snack-sized portions rather than one big lunch item.

 - Take your child grocery shopping with you.

 When creating meals, it is important to include all food groups.
 It will help your child feel full longer and have the energy they need to say alert throughout the day.
 The main idea is to combine protein, complex carbohydrates (such as grains), fruits, vegetables and healthy fats.
 Variety is the key.
 Remember: Have your child help!
 If your child participates, he or she is more likely to eat their lunch.

 Growing children need protein because it is an important component for bones, skin and muscles.
 Foods that are good sources of protein include: cottage cheese, Greek yogurt, yogurt, string cheese, turkey or chicken for wraps or roll ups, eggs (such as hard-boiled eggs or egg salad), tuna- or salmon salad, peanut or other nut butters, tofu, edamame, beans, lentils and hummus.

 Grain provides carbohydrates, fiber, minerals and vitamins.
 Read labels and choose 100 percent whole grains when possible.
 Carbohydrates give your children the energy they need to learn and play.
 Read labels to limit the amount of added sugar and unhealthy fats.
 Healthy grain options include: whole-grain bread, flatbread, pita pockets, bagels, tortillas or English muffins; crackers, pretzels, cracker bread and rice cakes; cooked brown rice, barley, couscous and quinoa; granola bars; whole grain cereals.